 Similarly, the khandani jewellery like Patli haar or Rani haar holds lots of traditional significance for being passed on from one generation to another.
-These ethnic jewellery items are made up of pure gold, silver and are studded with real pearls, diamonds or stones.
-The jewellery styles may vary state-wise.
 There are many forms of Indian jewellery that have been in use during various eras, in various regions, by different communities on various occasions.

 Indian Bridal Jewellery

 The Indian bridal jewellery comprises of numerous adornments made for almost every part of the bride’s body - from head to toe.
 Complete bridal jewellery comprises of Maang-teeka, Maatha-patti, ear-rings, nose-ring, necklaces like Gul-Band and Patli-Haar, Baju-Bands, Bangles, Chooriyan, Finger-rings, Palm-jewellery, Tagri, Pajeb or Payal or anklets and toe-rings or Bichhiye.

 A bride is gifted with lots of jewellery from her parents, in-laws and close relatives.
 Even now, the most common metal used for making bridal jewellery continues to be gold.
 Some of the gold-jewellery is stuffed with lac to give them a ‘solid’ shape and look.